Contents

 For early-stage prototypes or academic collaborations, FreeCAD is a low-risk testing ground.
 Track the hours you spend iterating with Monograph's MoneyGantt™, and you'll know exactly when it's time to graduate to a full production workflow.

-Best for 2D Drafting & Legacy Docs: AutoCAD
+Best for 2D Drafting and Legacy Docs: AutoCAD

 If your day still begins with a stack of red-lined drawings, you know why AutoCAD remains the default workspace for 2D production.
-I've tried countless "next-gen" tools, yet when you or a consultant opens a thirty-year-old detail, the DWG file loads flawlessly.
+When you or a consultant opens a thirty-year-old detail, the DWG file loads flawlessly.
 That reliability keeps AutoCAD installed on workstations across A&E firms everywhere.

 If your firm owns a mountain of DWG archives or produces drawing-heavy deliverables, AutoCAD remains the safest bet.
-Pair it with Monograph to track hours against each sheet set: the moment a drafting task drifts, Monograph's MoneyGantt™ shows you the budget hit before the next client call.
+Pair it with Monograph to track hours against each sheet set.
+The moment a drafting task drifts, Monograph's MoneyGantt™ shows you the budget impact before the next client call.

-Most Accessible for Small Firms & Rapid Prototyping: Fusion 360
+Most Accessible for Small Firms and Rapid Prototyping: Fusion 360

 Small engineering firms don't need enterprise budgets to access professional-grade design tools.
 Fusion 360 delivers the full stack: CAD, CAM, CAE, and AI-powered generative design in a single application that runs on a mid-range workstation or capable laptop.
 The cloud-desktop hybrid handles modeling locally while off-loading heavy simulation and rendering to Autodesk's servers, keeping projects moving without expensive IT infrastructure.